A Newton's Iteration Converges Quadratically to Nonisolated Solutions Too: Introduction

 ``but the conditions for the [convergence] theorem are somewhat restrictive and unnatural'' \cite{Boggs76}.
-Chu is the first to prove the local convergence of the iteration (\ref{bi}) with minimal assumptions for underdetermined systems with surjective Jacobians \cite{Chu83}.
-Applying the so-called alpha theory, Dedieu and Kim \cite{DedKim} prove the iteration (\ref{bi}) locally quadratically converges to a nonisolated solution under the assumption that the Jacobian has a constant deficient rank in a neighborhood of the initial iterate.
-Nashed and Chen \cite{NasChe93} propose a Newton-like iteration by replacing the inverse with a certain outer inverse of the Jacobian and prove a quadratic convergence to a stationary point under a set of conditions, but it is unknown whether the stationary point is a zero of ~$\bdf$.
-Chen, Nashed and Qi \cite{CheNasQi} along with Levin and Ben-Israel \cite{LevBen} follow up with similar convergence results toward stationary points using outer inverses.
+Chu is the first to prove the local convergence of Newton's iteration (\ref{bi}) with essentially minimal assumptions for underdetermined systems with surjective Jacobians \cite{Chu83}.
+Applying the alpha theory, Dedieu and Kim \cite{DedKim} prove Newton's iteration (\ref{bi}) locally quadratically converges to a nonisolated solution under the assumption that the Jacobian has a constant deficient rank in a neighborhood of the initial iterate.

+~Nashed and Chen \cite{NasChe93} propose a Newton-like iteration by replacing the inverse with a certain outer inverse of the Jacobian and prove a quadratic convergence to a stationary point under a set of conditions, but it is unknown whether the stationary point is a zero of ~$\bdf$. ~Chen, Nashed and Qi \cite{CheNasQi} along with Levin and Ben-Israel \cite{LevBen} follow up with similar convergence results toward stationary points using outer inverses.

-In comparison to those pioneer works, the extension (\ref{ni1}) is suitable for any rank of the Jacobian at the zero. ~Furthermore, convergence theorems in this paper require minimal assumptions and the iteration quadratically converges to a stationary point that is guaranteed to be a zero if the initial iterate is near a semiregular zero. ~The iteration also permits data perturbations and floating point arithmetic while still converges to an approximate zero at a fast linear rate.
+In comparison to those pioneer works, our extension (\ref{ni1}) is suitable for any rank of the Jacobian at the zero.
+Furthermore, our convergence theorems require minimal assumptions and the iteration quadratically converges to a stationary point that is guaranteed to be a zero if the initial iterate is near a semiregular zero.
+The iteration also permits data perturbations and floating point arithmetic while still converges to an approximate zero at linear rate.